muchcoffieeh/new-test/src/content/blog/Pantheon Edge/index.md

   </div>
 </div>

-## Unpacking The Needs
+<hr></hr>

+#### Auditing customer interactions to spot the inefficiencies
 After receiving the brief from our executives, I needed to better understand both the business and customer perspective to pinpoint where the inefficiencies are.
 I started by auditing recorded customer calls and support ticket chains.
 Key insights I found along the way
-- Certain features are harder to grasp than others where customers would conflate the functionality.
-Customers would submit requests asking for a feature by name where it would be later discovered by our implementation that they needed another feature.
+- **Customer Confusion:** Certain features are harder to grasp than others where customers would conflate the functionality, leading to customer requests asking for the wrong feature.
-- Customers may submit tickets describing their end objective with little idea of the combination of features they needed to achieve the objectives.
-This leads to confusion among customers and the communication gap with our edge implementation team, resulting in extra interactions.
+- **Vague Objectives:** Customers may submit tickets describing their end objective with little idea of the combination of features they needed to achieve the objectives, causing communication gaps and additional interactions.
-- Straightforward features caused the most dissatisfaction, as customers felt insulted in needing to submit tickets for such basics.
+- **Frustration:** Straightforward features caused the most customer frustration –  customers felt insulted in needing to submit tickets for tasks they could implement by themselves.
-- Our implementation approach has evolved over time, resulting in numerous improved ways to handle each feature.
+- **High Variance:** Our implementation approach has evolved and improved over time.
+However, this result in numerous ways to handle each feature.
-- Repeated engagement with our edge implementation team provides an opportunity for them to educate customers on optimal feature use, leading to more efficient discussions.
+- **Edifying:** Repeated engagement with our edge implementation team provided the opportunity for customers to be educated on proper feature use.
+Customers were grateful for the education and for discussions becoming more efficient.

 Each feature would have to be untangled individually.
 To start synthesizing my insights, I organized the insights by feature and contextualized it against the stage of the conversation.
 Examining the interactions at every stage of the conversation allowed my team and I to catalog all the user stories beyond the ones revolving around achieving edge functionality.